 •Microfilm and microfiche

 This also includes unique collections such as the Southwest collections, Spanish-language books, and a genealogy collection for those wishing to trace their ancestry.
 The Children’s Area is a large portion of the library and is a wonderful environment for children to learn and read in.

 The Library also offers free services to the public, such as internet computer and wireless access, Story Times for children, adult learning classes and access to online databases that help with tests, research, and even car trouble.
-The Library has even played host to brilliant authors like Larry McMurtry, John Erickson, and Michael McGarrity.
+The Library has hosted many brilliant authors like Larry McMurtry, John Erickson, and Michael McGarrity.